Greg Wilson

 Distributed Systems Design by Example

-Beta: thirteen worked examples of distributed systems in Python.
-This material is currently under development.
+Thirteen worked examples of distributed systems in Python (beta).

 Research Software Testing by Example

-Beta: thirty-one short examples that explore how to test research software.
-This material is currently under development.
+Thirty-one short examples that explore how to test research software (alpha).